 Key survey findings:

-Human Resources: A Fact Sheet on Certified Tumor Registrars (CTR)
+Human Resources: A Fact Sheet on Cancer Registrars and the Oncology Data Specialist (ODS) Credential

-NCRA’s fact sheet on cancer registries and the work of cancer registrars can be shared with human resources departments to outline the work of CTRs and their importance.
+NCRA’s fact sheet on cancer registries and the work of cancer registrars can be shared with human resources departments to outline the work of registrars and the value of the Oncology Data Specialist (ODS) credential.
 Download the HR Fact Sheet.

 Standard Occupational Classification (SOC) for Health Information Technologists and Medical Registrars - SOC 29-9021